Ruy Lopez: Smyslov Variation: 9.h3 h6

 The Smyslov Variation (ECO C93) is a plan similar to that of the Zaitsev Variation.
 With 9...h6 Black prepares to play 10...Re8 and 11...Bf8 without fear of 10.Ng5.
 The loss of a tempo with 9...h6 gives White enough time to complete the Nbd2–f1–g3 manoeuver, and the pawn move can also weaken Black's kingside.
 The Zaitsev can be considered to be an improved Smyslov in which Black tries to save a tempo by omitting ...h6.
+However, sometimes Black plays ...h6 later in the Zaitsev.

 Kasparov played the Smyslov Variation in a loss to the Deep Blue chess computer in Game 2 of their 1997 Man vs. Machine match.

 Svetozar Gligorić has been the most prolific C93 player.